McGill-NLP/feedbackqa/README.md

 ## 0. Introduction

 This repo contains the code and data for our paper [*Using Interactive Feedback to Improve the  Accuracy and Explainability of Question Answering Systems Post-Deployment*](http://arxiv.org/abs/2204.03025).
+Play with an interactive demo [here](http://206.12.100.48:8080/)

 ## 1. Dataset